Bar-S-7/INT_FrontEnd_Project1/README.md

 ## About

-This is my first frontend project.
+This is my first frontEnd project.